-Risk Audit procedures performed by the audit engagement team: Revenue recognition and year end accrued income The key audit matters section of our report explains this matter in more detail and also describes the specific audit procedures performed in response.
-Management override of internal controls Testing the appropriateness of journal entries and other adjustments; Assessing whether the judgements made in making accounting estimates are indicative of a potential bias; Evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.
+Risk Audit procedures performed by the audit engagement team: Revenue recognition and year end accrued income The key audit matters section of our report explains this matter in detail and describes the specific audit procedures performed in response.
+Management override of controls Testing the appropriateness of journal entries and other adjustments; Assessing whether the judgements made in making accounting estimates are indicative of a potential bias: Evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.